RoBOPPics/BB/_pages/app-man-community.md

 The Community provides a place for users of the App to post their stories about their training experience into the community feed.

+Your Stories can also contain photos and videos.

+All Stories are reviewed before they will appear in the feed to others.
+Only positive information will be approved.

-Others can "Bopp" these stories, and can also add additional insights.
+Others can "Bopp" your stories, and they can also add their own additional "Insights".

-The feed also contains instructional and support information.
+The feed also contains instructional and support information curated by RoBOPPics.

-Set the filter at the top to the type of information you want to see.
+Set the filter at the top of the page to display the type of information you want to see.

 ![Community Image](../assets/images/PlayerCommunity500.jpg){: width="300" .align-center }